sandeep-tukaram/algods/datastructure/README.md

 # Data Structures
-There are many different ways experts have defined datastructures.
-I'm really not sure whether there is a standard definition.
+I'm really not sure whether there is a standard definition for datastructure.
 I take a system's view.

 ---
 ## System's View - Structure and Behavior
-This is system's view in few lines - simplicity is the goal and not accuracy.

-A system has a structure.
-The structure gives rise to a latent behavior.
+Every system has a structure which gives rise to a latent behavior.
 Events supress or releases the latent behavior.
-This is the framework that I will stick to while writing about the datastructures.

----
++ structure
++ behavior
++ event

 For each datastructure, I will study the structure.
 From the structure I will try and understand the behavior of the datastructure.
 There is generic framework we can work with to examine structure and behavior.

 ## Structure
-Structure has components, relations, and goals.
+Struture is made up of components, relations between the components, and goals intended.

 In case of a datastructure: